Norma Torres: Abortion

-As of 2022, Torres has a 100% rating from NARAL Pro-Choice America and an F rating from the Susan B. Anthony List for her abortion-related voting record.
+As of 2025, Torres has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for her abortion-related voting record.
 She opposed the overturning of Roe v.
 Wade, calling it "devastating" and saying it set back "our country decades, reversing so many years of hard-fought progress" for women.

-Big Tech

-In 2022, Torres was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2021, an antitrust package that would crack down on corporations for anti-competitive behavior.

 Personal life

 Torres is married to Louis Torres.
 They live in Pomona, California.
-They have three children, all sons, including Robert Torres, a Pomona City Council member.
+They have three sons, including Robert Torres, a Pomona City Council member.